A short history of Creative Harvest

 Certainly, the COVID chaos swirling around us has heightened our urge for self-sufficient food security.
 While some of us hoarded pasta and loo paper, some of us also pushed plant and herb sales up by twenty-seven percent.

 But a pandemic-induced rethink is only one of many reasons why we’re digging up our back yards or installing window boxes in our apartments.

-Here’s what we’ve learned over four successful Creative Harvests.
+Here’s what we’ve learned from five successful Creative Harvests.
 Loads of us, including growing numbers of young people and families, want to:

 Know where our food comes from and how it’s produced – we’re curious and concerned about the entire food chain from farm to plate.

 Eat delicious seasonal, locally produced, pesticide-free food to support our communities, reduce carbon footprints, cut polluting packaging, and save money

 Feel the sheer unadulterated joy that comes with eating something you’ve nurtured from seed to salad or plant to plate

 If you’re looking for deep inspiration and practical advice on the art and science of growing your own food.